Marshal Jim Crown is boss of Indian Territory

 With regulars MacGregor and Dulcey (seated) and Francis (behind)

-Francis Wilde, a young reporter and photographer, played by Randy Boone, Pat and Richard’s cousin, who is probably better known for his singing cowboy Randy in The Virginian.
-He also is an occasional deputy and a Crown ally.
+Francis Wilde is a young reporter and photographer, played by Randy Boone, Pat and Richard’s cousin, who is probably better known for his singing cowboy Randy in The Virginian.
+Francis also is an occasional deputy and a Crown ally.
 He has dime-novel ambitions for Crown.